Laci Kay Somers Rocks Banana Yellow Bikini In Hot New Clip

 Laci Kay Somers teased fans with a short Instagram clip that showed her flaunting her killer curves in a banana yellow bikini.
-One of the model’s more recent shares showed her rocking pink lingerie, but in the April 22 post, she opted to strip down to her bikini instead.
+One of the model’s more recent shares showed her rocking pink lingerie, but in the April 22 post, she opted to strip down to a bikini instead.

-The clip captured in the model in Miami, where she shared that she has been dying to go back.
+The clip captured the model in Miami, and she shared that she has been dying to go back there.
 The video was presumably taken before social distancing standards were put into place.
 It looked like a perfect day for a ride, and the model struck a pose on the front of a powder blue bicycle with a seat to match.
-Behind her were several big palm trees and lush green bushes as well a sun filling the afternoon sky.
-Somers chose skimpy attire for her ride in the Sunshine State with a string bikini that flaunted her curvaceous body.
+Behind her were several big palm trees, lush green bushes, and the sun filling the afternoon sky.
+For her ride in the Sunshine State, Somers chose a string bikini that flaunted her curvaceous body.

-The front of the suit boasted tiny triangle cups that were just enough to cover her chest with cleavage spilling out of the middle and sides.
+The front of the suit boasted tiny triangle cups that were just enough to cover her chest, with cleavage spilling out of the middle and sides.
 Its straps were thin, sitting on the top of her shoulders and tying in bows near her trim arms.
 The vibrant yellow fabric helped highlight her tanned skin and Miami glow.
 The YouTube star picked bottoms to match, showing off her sexy lower-half in a minimal material.

 The garment boasted thin sides that fit tightly around her hips, showcasing her muscular legs and curvy booty.
 The low-riding front accentuated her trim waist and tummy as well as sexy silver navel ring that was a great accessory for the look.
 The model also added a pair of trendy black aviator sunglasses that rested on the bridge of her nose and helped shield her from the blistering sun.